MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

 - Search items by question type, key driver, benchmark, and whether translations are available
 - Import and export questions for language translations
 - Edit or create questions
-- Sort by Viva Glint standard questions or a custom questions you created or edited
+- Sort by Viva Glint standard questions or a custom question you created or edited
 - View the number of your programs which have used this question or statement

    > [!NOTE]